FXinnovation/fx-docker-packer/README.md

   [COMMAND_OPTIONS]
 ```

-Where [COMMAND_OPTIONS] are the actual command you wan to send to packer.
+Where [COMMAND_OPTIONS] are the actual commands you want to send to packer.

 Since the image's entrypoint is `packer` you don't need to specify it.